stpriyanka/Billogram.NET/README.md

 # Billogram .NET

 A simple .net wrapper for Billogram API.
+[A sample example on how to implement Billogram in your solution has been demonstrated here](https://stpriyanka.wordpress.com/2017/03/02/convert-text-to-html/).

 ##Installation